 For indeed, then they were managed and executed by men.
-Today, however, it is directly Christ who makes them work.
+Today, however, it is directly the Messiah who makes them work.

 But it also works the other way around.
 Because there are not only laws of prohibition, but also laws of “fun”.
 The Levite sometimes benefits from the fats of the sacrified animals which is to say from the good things, and has the right to eat them as he pleases.
 The worker deserves his wages and should never be ashamed to accept alms in any form and enjoy such blessings.
 We just have to avoid falling into excess and the love of money and material goods and above all not to accept anything from people who obviously wish to buy us.